Let’s Connect

 Results matches with the input

-Searching with typos or partial information will return the best possible matches with what the user has input making it easier for the users to find a particular patient
+Searching with typos or partial information returns the best possible matches based on the user’s input, making it easier to find a specific patient.

 Next